What is voluntary excess on car insurance?

 - After you purchase an insurance policy review your policy documents to make sure you're clear on what the excess is and what's covered

-- If you're curious and would like to find out more, have a read about our Car Insurance on our website
+- If you're curious and would like to find out more, have a read about Car Insurance on our blog

 Urban Jungle is not a financial advisor and information in this article should not be taken as advice or recommendation.